protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 ### Account Setup

 1. **GitHub Account**: Required for version control and CI/CD workflows.
 If you don't have one, create it [here](https://github.com/).
 2. **Docker Hub Account**: Required for storing and managing Docker images.
 If you don't have one, create it [here](https://hub.docker.com/).
+You will need to create a [access token](https://app.docker.com/settings/personal-access-tokens).

 ## Key Features

 - **User-Friendly Interface**: Simplifies interaction with Plutus smart contracts.